SeanRBurton/spaceprobe/README.markdown

 I'm more than happy to recieve bug reports, fixes, improved documentation, feature enhancements, and other improvements.

-Please reporte bugs using the [github issue tracker](https://github.com/SeanRBurton/spaceprobe/issues/).
+Please report bugs using the [github issue tracker](https://github.com/SeanRBurton/spaceprobe/issues/).

 Authors
 -------